Powerlearnproject/se-day1-assignment-wambui1828/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
-  Prompt Engineering involves crafuing questions or statements to get the best possible responses from AI models.
+  Prompt Engineering involves crafting questions or statements to get the best possible responses from AI models.
   Prompt engineering is important as it helps avoid getting confusing answers as it enables the questions to be clear and specific and makes AI understand exactly what you need.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
   An example of a vague prompt is "Tell me about dogs".
   An example of a clear, specific and concise prompt is "Tell me about the history of dogs".
   The vague prompt provides a general response while a clear and concise prompt provides a more focused response.
-It also improves humans interaction with AI as AI understands the request better.
+It also improves human interaction with AI as AI understands the request better.